Eindhoven University of Technology: Education

-The scientific departments (or faculties; Dutch: faculteiten) are the primary vehicles for teaching and research in the university.
-They employ the majority of the academic staff, are responsible for teaching and sponsor the research schools and institutions.
+The scientific departments (or faculties) are the main divisions involved in teaching and research in the university.
+They employ the majority of the academic staff, are responsible for teaching the students, and sponsor the research schools and institutions.

-The departments also offer PhD programs (Dutch: promotiefase) whereby a qualified master may earn a PhD Unlike in anglo-saxon countries these are not educational programs, however; rather, a person working towards obtaining the PhD is a research employee of the university.
+The departments also offer PhD programs (promotiefase) for qualified masters.
+Unlike in Anglo-Saxon countries, the PhD program is not educational, rather, the university employs those aiming for a PhD as researchers.

 The TU/e has nine departments: